GustavoHennig/Avalonia.SpellChecker/README.md

 ## Dictionary Files

-According to ChatGPT, these are the most reliable and updated sources for downloading Hunspell dictionary files:
+According to ChatGPT, these are the most reliable and updated sources for downloading Hunspell dictionary files (ok, it seems that the first one is the easiest choice):

 1. **LibreOffice Dictionaries Repository**: